 Faculty Affairs Administrator 2

-The Department of Radiology at Stanford University is seeking a Faculty Affairs Administrator 2 to provide analysis and guidance within the Department regarding faculty and academic staff appointments, reappointments, promotions, and the search process.
+We are seeking a Faculty Affairs Administrator 2 to provide analysis and guidance in several divisions within the Department of Surgery regarding faculty appointments, reappointments, promotions, and the search process.

 The incumbent will ensure compliance with school and university policies.
-Incumbent must have strong business acumen, ability to multi-task, be extremely organized & detailed, and self-motivated.
-We are looking for a team player who has excellent communication skills, both written and speech, that allow high-level interactions with a diverse academic and medical community.
+Incumbent must have strong business acumen, ability to multi-task, be extremely organized & detailed, self-motivated; team oriented, and must hold masterful communication skills that allow high level interactions with a diverse academic and medical community.

 - Provide operational support and guidance to search/review committees and make recommendations for process improvement.